kubernetes/kubernetes/docs/proposals/auditing.md

 - Talk from IBM: An Introduction to DMTF Cloud Auditing using the CADF Event Model and Taxonomies https://wiki.openstack.org/w/images/e/e1/Introduction_to_Cloud_Auditing_using_CADF_Event_Model_and_Taxonomy_2013-10-22.pdf

+## Architecture

+When implementing audit logging there are basically two options:

+1. put a logging proxy in front of the apiserver
+2. integrate audit logging into the apiserver itself

+Both approaches have advantages and disadvanteges:

+- **pro proxy**:
+  + keeps complexity out of the apiserver
+  + reuses existing solutions
+- **contra proxy**:
+  + has no deeper insight into the Kubernetes api
+  + has no knowledge of auth, authn, admission
+  + has no access to the storage level for diffential output
+  + has to terminate SSL and complicates client certificates based auth

+In the following the second approach is described without a proxy.

 ## Proposed Design

 The main concepts are those of